Seven Tips For Asking Sales Probing Questions

 It has often been said (or at least I say it often:) that professional selling is a lot like be a detective or a journalist.
 What makes a good detective or journalist??
 They ask questions.
 They ask lots of questions and they ask well planned, thought provoking questions.
 They also ask tough questions.
 Detectives of course need to ask their questions in order to re-create the crime and determine who the perpetrator is.
 Journalists ask lots of questions to find the truth.

-In sales, prospects typically know more about their needs and the challenges they face and the goals they’re trying to achieve (at least initially) then sales people do.
-They also (initially) have a better idea of types of solutions they might need to solve their challenges and achieve their goals than the sales person.
-In order for sales people to uncover the needs and goals of their prospects, they must ask questions.
-In order to build rapport and understand what a prospect values and finds important the sales person must ask questions.
-But there is a right way and wrong way to ask questions.
-In fact, you could say there is an art to asking sales questions.
+In sales, prospects typically know more about their needs and the challenges they face and the goals they’re trying to achieve (at least initially) then salespeople do.
+They also (initially) have a better idea of the types of solutions they might need to solve their challenges and achieve their goals than the salesperson.
+In order for salespeople to uncover the needs and goals of their prospects, they must ask sales probing questions.
+In order to build rapport and understand what a prospect values and finds important the sales person must ask probing questions.
+But there is a right way and wrong way to ask sales probing questions.
+In fact, you could say there is an art to asking sales probing questions.
+This is why knowing when and how to ask sales probing questions is a key component to mastering consultative selling.

-Below I share with you my tips for asking questions of your prospects and customers.
+Below I share with you seven tips for asking sales probing questions.

 Earn the Right to Ask Questions